-The company has a lease contract for its office premise and motor vehicle.
+The company has lease contracts for its office premise and motor vehicle.
 The company's obligations under these leases are secured by the lessor's title to the leased assets.
 The company is restricted from assigning and subleasing the leased assets.
 The lease contract includes extension options which are further discussed below.

-The company also has lease of office premises with lease terms of 12 months or less.
+The company also has lease of guest house with lease terms of 12 months or less.
 The company applies the 'short-term lease' recognition exemptions for these leases.